 - Margaret McKnight, Managing Director and Co-Chief Investment Officer, Metropolitan Real Estate

-- Jamie Shen, Senior Vice President and Practice Leader, Callan Associates
+- Jamie Shen, Senior Vice President, Callan Associates

 SPOTLIGHT ON BDCsThe Lending Game: Understanding the Importance of BDCs

 The last few years have seen a substantial increase in assets managed by "business development companies," with estimates showing that the assets of publicly traded BDCs have almost doubled since the financial crisis.
 These non-bank lenders have emerged as major players in the middle market, helping to fill the void created by the impact of Dodd-Frank on banks.
 However, there is still significant growth potential given that the BDC asset class had less than 10% of total leveraged loan issuances in 2013.
 Whether you are looking to create a vehicle that would permit you to gain access to permanent capital, you are interested in learning about a untapped potential funding source, or you are curious about the possibility of "VC" BDCs, don't miss this session where panelists explain BDCs, and key players give their perspective on the sector and the wide variety of investments that these investors can actually make.